Photo by Casey Horner, Unsplash.

 The broker between the ego and the soul is the heart.

-If you sin but repent, and if you do good deeds and pray, then you can increase your awareness of the Divine presence.
+Repent, do good deeds and pray.
+You can increase your awareness of the Divine presence.
 You clear the fog of ego and worldly things.
-But if you sin and do not repent, and if you do bad deeds and overlook Allah ﷻ in favor of worldy things, then you can decrease your awareness of the Divine presence.
+Do not repent, and do bad deeds and overlook Allah ﷻ and you may decrease your awareness of the Divine presence.
 This balance is the Divine order which governs the path of those endowed with free will.

 Disbelievers: Are you sure you’re not trapped in the murky depths of your own dark ink?

-nevertheless, Allah ﷻ , in His infinite mercy, also welcomes us to repent until the Last Day:
+Allah ﷻ welcomes us to repent until the Last Day:

 Allah’s ﷻ Messenger said that Allah ﷻ said: He who comes with a good deed, its reward will be ten like that or even more.
 And he who comes with vice, his reward will be only one like that, or I can forgive him.
 He who draws close to Me a hand’s span, I will draw close to him an arm’s length.
 And whoever draws near Me an arm’s length, I will draw near him a fathom’s length.
 And whoever comes to Me walking, I will go to him running.
 And whoever faces Me with sins nearly as great as the earth, I will meet him with forgiveness nearly as great as that, provided he does not worship something with me.
 Hadith no: 1 Narrated / Authority of: Abu Dhar, Chapter no: 1, Book of 110 Ahadith Qudsi.